abhishek2393/widget/readme.md

     data-color="#fff"
     ></script>

-data-position - where you want widget to appear on the page (top, mid-left, mid-right, bottom) data-theme- background color of widget (black, white) etc depending upon the website theme data-color - color of text in widget (black, white) etc depending upon the website theme
+data-position - dictate where you want widget to appear (top, mid-left, mid-right, bottom)

+data-theme- personalize background color of widget (black/white), depending on your website's theme

+data-color - customize text color in the widget (black/white), to match your website's aesthetics

 So what are you waiting for?
 Start exploring the endless possibilities of Hellobar today! 💪💼